NWTlter/NWT_CLM/CLM_instructions.md

  - [ ] user_datm streams must point to the correct forcing data
  - [ ] surface dataset files must be correct for the vegetation community
- - [d] copy the parameter file into the new case directory
+ - [ ] copy the parameter file into the new case directory